 In 1832 and 1834, Quebec was visited by that dreadful scourge, Asiatic cholera.
-In the latter year the castle of St. Louis was destroyed by fire.
-On the 28th of May, 1845, the whole of St. Roch was also burnt down, and on the 28th June, in the same year nearly the whole of St. John and St. Louis suburbs suffered a similar fate.
+In the latter year the Castle of St. Louis was destroyed by fire.
+On the 28th of May, 1845, the whole of St. Roch was also burnt down, and on the 28th June in the same year nearly the whole of St. John and St. Louis suburbs suffered a similar fate.
 By these two fires over \$2,000,000 worth of property was destroyed.
 St. Roch, St. Sauveur, Champlain and the greater part of Montcalm and St. John's wards have also been since swept by disastrous conflagrations, which have effaced many of the old landmarks that were associated with the adventurous years of the seventeenth century.
 But those that have passed away have left their romantic history, while those by which they have been replaced and those which remain speak ever impressively of their early associations.

-In 1846, in the month of June, the theatre, formerly the Riding School, attached to the castle of St. Louis, and what is now called the Dufferin Terrace, was destroyed by fire during a performance, when the building was crowded, and forty-five persons lost their lives.
+In 1846, in the month of June, the theatre, formerly the Riding School, attached to the Castle of St. Louis, and what is now called the Dufferin Terrace, was destroyed by fire during a performance, when the building was crowded, and forty-five persons lost their lives.

 Quebec has often been the prey of extensive conflagrations.
-In 1853 the Parliament Houses were burnt down, when a large library and museum were lost.
-The sittings of the House were then transferred to the church of the Grey Nuns, near Gallow's Hill, which had not then been consecrated.
-It, however, also fell a prey to the devouring element, and the sittings were afterwards held in the Music Hall, in St. Louis street, since destroyed by fire on St. St. Patrick's night, 1900.
+In 1853, the Parliament Houses was burnt down, when a large library and museum were lost.
+The sittings of the House were then transferred to the church of the Grey Nuns, near Gallows' Hill, which had not then been consecrated.
+It, however, also fell a prey to the devouring element, and the sittings were afterwards held in the Music Hall, in St. Louis street.
 The Parliament House was afterwards rebuilt in rather a flimsy manner, but was again destroyed by fire in 1882, and sittings are now held in the magnificent new structure on the Grande Allée.